EnzymeSharafot/CodSoft-Intern/README.md

 3.Replay functionality.

 How to Run:
---> Clone the repository.
+1. Clone the repository.
--->Navigate to the NumberGuessGame directory.
+2. Navigate to the NumberGuessGame directory.
--->Compile the code: g++ -o number_guess number_guess.cpp.
+3. Compile the code: g++ -o number_guess number_guess.cpp.
--->Run the executable: ./number_guess.
+4. Run the executable: ./number_guess.

-2.Calculator
+# Calculator :
 A console-based calculator that performs basic arithmetic operations such as addition, subtraction, multiplication, and division.
 The user selects the operation and inputs the numbers.